 Identifying the Problem

 Step one of the Engineering Design Process is to identify the problem.
-Start by learning about rainfall in your community.
-Here are some questions to get you started:
+Start by learning how manufacturing, waste, and recycling are typically handled.
+Then focus on how your community currently makes products and handles waste and recycling.